on success, meaning, and time by Paolo A. '21 G

 What does success mean to me, though?
 Mike Posner’s story is just one story, and it’s definitely not a story that applies to my life (or to anyone else’s, really, since everyone’s answer for success is different).

 The book is probably relevant to you if you’re thinking about applying to MIT (or other similarly selective schools).
 (If you don’t want to read a 200-some page book, you should just read , an article he wrote that inspired the full-length book.)
-While this book has some not-great things about it, I think that it is a if there was one book that i could recommend to everyone applying to mit and to other selective colleges, this would be it. don’t take the words at face value, but read them and think about how they might apply to your own life and how you want your college experience to go.
+While this book has some not-great things about it, I think that it is a fantastic book for making you think.03 if there was one book that i could recommend to everyone applying to mit and to other selective colleges, this would be it. don’t take the words at face value, but read them and think about how they might apply to your own life and how you want your college experience to go.
 It prompts questions that you might not have thought about regarding a system of college admissions that has only gotten more competitive in the decade since he wrote it.

 In this book, Deresiewicz tries to describe a system of “sheep”, people who did well in high school but have trouble deciding what to do next in life, and so they follow the well-trodden paths of certain careers, like consulting, investment banking, or even Teach for America.
 (I don’t remember if he mentions computer science by name, especially given when this book came out, but I’d lump CS and software engineering positions in the same bucket.)
 I read this book as I was applying to colleges, and there’s a particular quote in the opening pages that struck me so much that I added it to my computer wallpaper: